zhengfanguo123/MoneyExchange/README.md

 # MoneyExchange

 A web-based travel expense tracker built with Flask and jQuery.
 Select a destination country, set your total budget in Korean Won (KRW), and log expenses in the local currency while the app automatically converts them to KRW.
+All trip data is stored in your browser using `localStorage` so each user keeps their own records.

 ## Features
 - Choose from a list of countries; the app automatically determines the local currency.
 - Enter a total travel budget in KRW and view the remaining balance.
 - Add expenses in the local currency with an optional note.
 - Expenses are converted to KRW using [exchangerate.host](https://exchangerate.host) and deducted from your budget.
+- Trips and expenses are persisted locally in the browser; clearing browser storage removes the data.
 - View a history table showing the local amount, converted KRW value, note, and remaining budget.

 ## Setup